Enjoy living a sustainable off-grid life in paradise, Hawaii, USA

 Cultural exchange and learning opportunities

-You will be living in a thriving fruit forest.
 You will be able to pick and enjoy seasonal foods including bananas, avocado, star fruit, oranges, grapefruits, lemons, coconut, guava, loquat, mangosteen, passion fruit, jaboticaba, surinam cherries, cocoa pods and many more.
-You will experience living more sustainably off grid , and I will do my best to expose you to local culture and values.
+You will experience living more sustainably, using off grid systems.
+I will do my best to expose you to local culture and values, but you are strongly encourage to learn about Hawaii, it's history, and where it's heading.

 • Help